hlessil/BeetBox/README.md

 Instructions
 ============

-To be updated once the project takes shape:
+To be updated as the project takes shape:

 - Download the TalkBox image.
 - dd image onto SD card.